Progress on restoration of services

 Social Impact Fund: Helping grassroots ice hockey grow through community funding

-As one of only two ice hockey clubs in the North East, the teams regularly travel across the country to compete.
-The Social Impact Fund has helped to offset one of these travel costs, particularly for the newly established Under 12s Division 2 team.
-A subsidised team bus to Telford offered vital support for parents and families during what can be a costly season.
+Being one of only two ice hockey clubs in the North East, the teams regularly travel across the country to compete.
+The Social Impact Fund has helped to offset these travel costs – particularly for the newly established Under 12s Division 2 team, where a subsidised team bus to Telford offered vital support for parents and families during what can be a costly season.

 The funding will also go towards club training aids, net repairs, pucks, insurance and system repairs.
 These improvements help maintain a safe, professional and inspiring environment for all players, from those just starting out in the sport through to older age groups.